jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 Jenkins), it should work.
 However, running the plugin on an unsupported platform in this way is purely at your own risk.
 No responsibility is taken or implied about how the plugin will behave in these conditions.

-#### Security limitations

-If you run in a secure environment, then you need to be aware of one current limitation which is present in the plugin for distributed support.
-As the plugin is using *dmcli* on the slave to run Dimensions commands, the login details of the Dimensions user configured in the build job are temporarily written to a parameter file on the slave which is then used to run Dimensions commands.
-This parameter file is persisted until the job finishes.
-The location of this parameter file is displayed as the build progresses, so a knowledgeable individual with access to the slave could access this file whilst the job is in progress and obtain these login credentials.
-If this is a security concern, then it is advised that either:-

--   you make the slave machine user's default temporary-file directory inaccessible to unauthorized users
--   configure the Dimensions user referenced in the job to have a very limited set of privileges, or
--   run the build on the master only

-This limitation is resolved in version 0.7.1 of the plugin.

 ## Troubleshooting